pheyvaer/searchbee/README.md

 # :honeybee: Searchbee

-This library and command line interface (CLI) start a server that offers a search API op top of knowledge graphs.
+This library and command line interface (CLI) start a server that offers a search API on top of knowledge graphs.

 A lot of knowledge graph are hosted on the Web where IRIs are used to uniquely identified resources.